The Spy Whose Powerful Decision Helped Get an American Victory at Yorktown: Meeting James Armistead Lafayette

 He was a spy that was so good, the English trusted him to spy on the Americans.

 I'm kicking off this paragraph with a bit of a disclaimer: there is not much information in the form of primary sources for James.
-Much of what I saw on stage, I found out today (the day after initial publication of this post), is interpretation.
+Much of what I saw on stage, I found out from the performance has been interpretation.

-It's possible that what Mr. Stephen Seals, who portrays James, supposed about James having met the Marquis de Lafayette upon delivering supplies to him is possible.
-James was owned by William Armistead, who was commissary of the Public Storehouse - and therefore would've been supplying the troops, as those under the Marquis.
+It's possible that what Mr. Stephen Seals, who continues to research and portray James, supposed about James having met the Marquis de Lafayette upon delivering supplies to him is likely.
+James was owned by William Armistead, who was commissary of the Public Storehouse - and therefore was supplying the troops under the Marquis.

 After all, Lord Dunmore had proclaimed any enslaved person belonging to a Patriot (not a Loyalist of course) could gain their freedom by crossing the battle lines and serving the King.